 In keeping with the Committee's philosophy of linking executive rewards to the continued enhancement of stockholder value and the desire to ensure the retention of key senior executives, during 1998 the Committee approved a special grant of performance-based stock options to Messrs.
 Bender and Weiss.
-This grant was issued in recognition of their significant contributions to the profitability and financial health of the Company and to reinforce management's focus on the long-term success of the organization.
-This special grant was designed to reward successful efforts by these two key executives in achieving exceptional profitability for the Company as reflected in increased share value and to provide rewards to these executives only to the extent they are successful in achieving a significant increase in the market value of the Company within narrowly defined time periods and the rewards are further conditioned on continued employment.
-The grant is similar to a special grant made in 1996, when the Committee worked with a nationally recognized compensation and benefits consulting firm to ensure the design would effectively link superior rewards with extraordinary performance.
-The exercise price for the 1998 special options was set at a significant premium above the market value of the Company's common stock at date of grant, which was \$18.56, ensuring no gain would be provided to these executives unless and until the stock price increased above the stipulated hurdles.
-These options were granted in four tranches, each of which will be triggered only if the targeted price is attained within the allotted time frame.
-Once the targeted stock price is reached, the average trading price must equal or exceed the target price for a period of 30 consecutive calendar days thereafter and portions of the corresponding options become exercisable in varying amounts over a period of up to five years, subject to certain restrictions on each recipient's continued employment.
+These grants were issued in recognition of their significant contributions to the profitability and financial health of the Company and to reinforce management's focus on the long-term success of the organization.
+These special grants were designed to reward successful efforts by these two key executives in achieving exceptional profitability for the Company as reflected in increased share value and to provide rewards to these executives only to the extent they were successful in achieving a significant increase in the market value of the Company within narrowly defined time periods and were also conditioned on continued employment.
+These grants are similar to special grants made in 1996, when the Committee worked with a nationally recognized compensation and benefits consulting firm to ensure the design would effectively link superior rewards with extraordinary performance.
+The exercise price for these special options was set at a significant premium above the market value of the Company's common stock at date of grant, which was \$18.56, ensuring no gain would be provided to these executives unless and until the stock price increased above the stipulated hurdles.
+These options were granted in four tranches, each of which will be triggered only if the targeted price is attained within the allotted time frame. once the targeted stock price is reached, the average trading price has to equal or exceed the target price for a period of 30 consecutive calendar days thereafter and portions of the corresponding options become exercisable in varying amounts over a period of up to five years hence, subject to certain restrictions on each recipient's continued employment.
 The Committee believes this unique grant served to further align the interests of the Company's senior management with the interests of stockholders and reflects the Company's emphasis on continued financial success.